-When I entered medical school in 1960, I was very proud of the Gibson J-45 guitar Pop had recently purchased for me.
+When I entered medical school in 1960 I was very proud of the Gibson J-45 guitar Pop had recently purchased for me.
 He was not a musician and definitely not interested in the folk music I loved to play and sing.
-I enjoyed bluegrass music and also the genre of folk music characterized by the Kingston Trio, who had just become nationally popular.
-I learned to play the guitar in high school and by 1960 had at least 4 years of experience in playing and singing.
+I enjoyed bluegrass music and also the genre of folk music characterized by the Kingston Trio who had just become nationally popular.
+I learned to play the guitar in high school and by 1960 had at least four years of experience in playing and singing.
 Pop told me when he paid the exorbitant price of one hundred and twenty-five dollars for the Gibson, “I’m getting you this fancy guitar for use in a backup career in case you don’t make it as a doctor.”

-It wasn’t long after school began when on a Saturday evening, sitting and jamming with a few students in the lounge of the Jeff Banks Dormitory, I met a classmate from West Memphis named Burt Renager.
+It wasn’t long after school began when on a Saturday evening sitting and jamming with a few students in the lounge of the Jeff Banks Dormitory, I met a classmate from West Memphis named Burt Renager.
 Burt was a pretty good ukulele player, and we knew the lyrics of many of the same songs.
-He could sing melody, and I thought I could sing pretty good bluegrass tenor, so we quickly became a duo.
-Our dorm rooms were so small they were not suitable for jamming, so when we decided to play, we would go to the large lounge which had a piano and lots of comfortable chairs and couches.
+He could sing melody, and I thought I could sing pretty good bluegrass tenor so we quickly became a duo.
+Our dorm rooms were so small they were not suitable for jamming, so when we decided to play we would go to the large lounge which had a piano and lots of comfortable chairs and couches.
 After one or two songs we could draw a crowd rather quickly.
 Neither Burt nor I were as good as we thought we were, but we had lots of fun, and our friends seemed to enjoy it.
 Burt loved bluegrass music as much as I, and we learned a bunch of Flatt and Scruggs’ songs from albums we owned.
-(Lester Flatt , Earl Scruggs and the Foggy Mountain Boys).
 The following performance I’ll describe occurred in the fall of 1963 during my senior year.

-Burt and I heard about the folk music society (Rackensack) which met in the evening once a week at the Arkansas Art Center in MacArthur Park.
+Burt and I had heard about the folk music society Rackensack which met in the evening once a week at the Arkansas Art Center in MacArthur Park.
 We were told the program was open to anyone who loved to play and listen to folk music, and everyone was encouraged to bring their instruments and participate.
 That sounded like a venue in which we could showcase our much-heralded talents.
-Our greatest critics up to this point were mostly tone-deaf medical students!
+Our greatest critics up to this point were mostly tone-deaf medical students.

 That night I learned several things.
-First, Burt is never caught off-guard with lack of a story and is certainly not intimidated by a crowd of strangers.
+Burt is never caught off-guard with the lack of a story and is certainly not intimidated by a crowd of strangers in his story-telling.
 I also learned to never perform in a venue until I have checked out what they are expecting.
-From that point forward Burt always introduced any songs we performed together, just in case an explanation of the song was required.
+From this point forward Burt always introduced any songs we performed together, just in case an explanation of the song was required.
 We never performed again at the Rackensack and don’t think we were greatly missed.

 PS: I think we had other songs prepared for that evening, but I can’t remember how Burt introduced them.
 I’m sure they were just as colorful and believable!
 We never returned to the Rackensack for a repeat performance.